bojanhartlane/Alber_Christianto-Pacman_Grid/README.md

 Description:

-- The application is a simulation of Pacman moving on in a grid, of dimensions 5 units x 5 units.
+- This application is a simulation of Pacman moving on in a grid, of dimensions 5 units x 5 units.
 - There are no other obstructions on the grid.
 - Pacman is free to roam around the surface of the grid, but must be prevented from moving off the grid.
 Any movement that would result in Pacman moving off the grid must  be prevented, however further valid movement commands must still be allowed.
-- Create an application that can read in commands of the following form -
+- Acceptable commands for this application are:

 ```
 PLACE X,Y,F